 The main requirement of Platform.sh is that you use Git to manage your application code.
 Your project's configuration is driven almost entirely by a small number of YAML files in your Git repository.
 The Configuration section covers those in more detail and can serve as both tutorial and quick-reference.

-Platform.sh supports a number of different programming Languages and environments, and features recommended optimizations for a number of Featured Frameworks.
+Platform.sh supports a number of different programming Languages and environments, and it features recommended optimizations for a number of Featured Frameworks.

-Finally, you can also get tips for setting up your own Development workflow, and Administering your Platform.sh account.
+Finally, you can also get tips for setting up your own Development workflow and Administering your Platform.sh account.